sukumardhoni/reciflix-ionic/readme.md

 So the issue seems to be that when you tap the header, it thinks you're tapping the fade bar and no the header it self.

-X 1. the infinite scroll is hitting twice the API call
-- done cleared after cleaning up the code

-X 8. logout is not completely logging out user

-X 5.
-User settings section
--- clean and keep only required options